chrisgrieser/shimmering-obsidian/README.md

 ## ⚠️ Breaking Changes
 When updating from version 1.x to version 2.x, there are some breaking changes to some commands.
 But most importantly, this plugin now requires the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor) to run most of its features.

-Please refer to [this document](documentation/Breaking%20Changes.md) for more in-detail information on breaking changes.
+Please refer to [this information document on Breaking Changes](documentation/Breaking%20Changes.md) for more in-detail information.

 ## Feature Overview
 - *For a full documentation & usage guide, follow the links to the respective subsection.*